APPENDICES

 1758

-According to Parkman, France & England, 2:1249-50, a usually reliable source, in late summer 1758, after the fall of Louisbourg, Andrew, Lord Rollo, in command of Britain's 35th Regiment and two battalions of the 60th Regiment, "received the submission of Isle St.-Jean, and tried to remove the inhabitants,--with small success; for out of more than four thousand he could catch but seven hundred."
-So how were the British able to deport so many Acadians from Île St.-Jean a few months later?
-Were the majority of the 1758 exiles from Île Royale and not from Île St.-Jean?
-A careful historian of Le Grand Dérangement, Dr. Carl A. Brasseaux, says on page 29 of his Scattered to the Wind: "It is indeed a popular misconception that all of the Acadians were deported from the region in 1755.
-Only 6,000-7,000 of Nova Scotia's 12,000-18,000 resident Acadians were removed from their homeland during the Grand Dérangement [1755].
+According to Parkman, France & England, 2:1249-50, in late summer 1758, after the fall of Louisbourg, Andrew, Lord Rollo, in command of Britain's 35th Regiment of Foot and two battalions of the 60th Regiment of Foot, "received the submission of Isle St.-Jean, and tried to remove the inhabitants,--with small success; for out of more than four thousand he could catch but seven hundred."
+Parkman obviously is referring to the number of habitants captured by Rollo's men on their first foray up Rivier-de-Nord-Est in Aug.
+See Lockerby, Deportation of the PEI Acadians, 15-16.
+Carl A. Brasseaux says in his Scattered to the Wind, 29: "It is indeed a popular misconception that all of the Acadians were deported from the region in 1755.
+Only 6,000-7,000 of Nova Scotia's 12,000-18,000 resident Acadians were removed from their homeland during the Grand Dérangement [1755-56].
 Those who escaped deportation became fugitives.
 Hundreds made their way to Prince Edward Island (then called Ile St-Jean), a French possession which had been established earlier in the eighteenth century by Acadians no longer wishing to remain under British rule; by 1758, there were between 3,400 and 5,000 Acadians residing there.
 Following the fall of Louisbourg on neighboring Cape Breton Island in 1758, Prince Edward Island was occupied by British forces who deported to France two-thirds of the Acadian population."
-The italics in this quote are mine.
+Italics added.

-According to figures compiled by Louis-Xavier Perez based on documents found at the Archives de la Marine, Brest, France, and found on the website <perso.orange.fr/froux/St_malo_arrivees/index_arrivee.htm>, 1,672 Acadians sailed aboard 10 of the ships that reached St.-Malo from Île Royale and Île St.-Jean in late 1758 and early 1759.
-These vessels were the Antelope, Le Duc Guillaume, Queen of Spain, Tamerlane, Supply, and the so-called "Five Ships," Yarmouth, Patience, Mathias, Restoration, and John Samuel.
-Of these 1,672 passengers, 584, or 35 percent, died at sea, and 228 died soon after arriving in St.-Malo, which reveals how terrible were the conditions aboard these English vessels.
-Add the deaths at sea to the deaths in St.-Malo soon after arrival, and you have a total death rate on these ships of ...
-48.5%.
-This does not count the 400+ Acadians aboard the Violet and dozens more aboard the Duke William (not to be confused with Le Duc Guillaume, mentioned above) who perished in a mid-Atlantic storm on the way to St.-Malo in mid-December 1758.
-So, if a final count could be made, well over half of the Acadians deported to St.-Malo perished in the operation.
+According to figures compiled by Louis-Xavier Perez based on documents found at the Archives de la Marine, Brest, France, and found on the website <perso.orange.fr/froux/St_malo_arrivees/index_arrivee.htm>, 1,785 Acadians sailed aboard the ships that reached St.-Malo from the French Maritime islands in late 1758 and early 1759.
+These vessels, listed by Perez, were the Antelope, Duc Guillaume (the first so named), and Queen of Spain, which left Île Royale in September.
+The Tamerlane, Supply, and the so-called "Five Ships"--Yarmouth, Patience, Mathias, Restoration, and John and Samuel--were only part of the 12-vessel convoy that left Chédabouctou Bay in late November.
+Of these 1,785 passengers, 582, or 32.6%, died at sea, and 220 more died soon after reaching St.-Malo, 802 deaths in all--a reflection of the terrible conditions aboard the transports.
+Add the deaths at sea to the deaths at St.-Malo soon after arrival, and the total death rate on the 12 ships climbs to ...
+45%.
+Perez's listing does not include the 400+ Acadians aboard the Violet and 360 or so aboard the Duke William (the second of the name)--nearly 800 more Acadians--who were part of the 12-ship convoy but perished in a mid-December storm off the southwest coast of England, or the 190 lost aboard the Ruby, also a part of the convoy, which the same storm drove to the Azores and which crashed on the rocks of Pico Island.
+So, if a final count could be made of the exiles who crossed to France on these dozen or so vessels, well over half of the Acadians deported from the French Maritimes in 1758-59 perished in the operation.
+For balanced accounts of the 1758-59 deportations, see Delaney, "Chronology of the Deportations," & Lockerby, Deportation of the PEI Acadians.

 Nautiles ? ? ? ?
 25 Nov 1758 St.-Malo ?